Ikewolf77/MAC_Projet/README.md

   ```
   help - Show the help
   liketag - Like a specific tag
-  recommandgames - Get a list of games you could be interested in
+  recommendgames - Get a list of games you could be interested in
   ```

 - Run `/setinline` and `/setinlinefeedback` for the bot to be able to answer inline queries